WyattTechnology/WAkka/readme.md

 #### Simple actions

-These actions can only be used directly in a simple actor (i.e. those started with `notPersisted` or `checkpointed`)
+These actions can only be used directly in a simple actor (i.e. those started with `Simple.spawnNotPersisted` or `Simple.spawnCheckpointed`)

 * `Receive`: Static methods of this class are used to receive messages.
 Each method has an optional timeout and those that filter messages have a *strategy* for dealing with messages that are filtered out.
-You can make custom *other message strategies*, but the most useful are already provided in `ignoreOthers` and 'stashOthers'. `ignoreOthers`, which is the default, will ignore any messages that are filtered out. `stashOthers` will stash messages that are filtered out, and then unstash them when a message satisfies the filter.
+You can make custom *other message strategies*, but the most useful are already provided in `ignoreOthers` and `stashOthers`. `ignoreOthers`, which is the default, will ignore any messages that are filtered out. `stashOthers` will stash messages that are filtered out, and then unstash them when a message satisfies the filter.
   * `Any`: Receive the next message (no filtering).
   * `Filter`: Receive messages until one is received that satisfies the given filter.
   * `Only<'Type>`: Receives messages until one of type `'Type` is received.